telerik/blazor-docs/components/tilelayout/overview.md

 There are two other settings you should take into account if you set explicit dimensions to the main element - the `ColumnSpacing` and `RowSpacing` - they are CSS units that define the gaps between the individual columns and rows and count towards the total dimensions of the component.
 They default to `16px`.

+Lastly, you can also set the `Class` parameter that renders at the main wrapping element of the tile layout so you can cascade custom CSS rules through it.

 ### Individual Tiles

 Each tile provides settings that define how many columns and rows its takes up - the `ColSpan` and `RowSpan` parameters.
+It also provides a `Class` parameter so you can cascade CSS rules through it.

 @[template](/_contentTemplates/tilelayout/basics.md#resizing-reordering-logic)